crosstheages/public-data/patch-notes-arise.md

 - Manual lock-on targeting is currently disabled on gamepad due to technical issues
 - Your character can be sometimes teleported to the boss platform during the QTE without being immune (you could be vulnerable due to creature snapping if you are in combat with)
 - Sometimes, the key show on the first step of the tutorial is shown as QWERTY keyboard (so Z even if you are on AZERTY keyboard so W)
+- Light Ability 2 and Ultimate is sometimes not adding the aura correctly on players
+- Cooldown could have some problems of visibility if you have a action modifier from talents

+### Tips
+- Note that if you have any problems of "data syncrhonization", you can fix it by restarting the game
+- If you occur GPU crash, you can modify the quality settings in the main menu and lower it

 ## 0.1.0.4 patch